metaleap/go-genmethods/gents/enums/readme.md

-# gentenum
+# gentenums
 --
-    import "github.com/metaleap/go-gent/gents/enum"
+    import "github.com/metaleap/go-gent/gents/enums"

-Package gentenum provides `gent.IGent` code-gens of `func`s related to "enum-ish type-defs".
+Package gentenums provides `gent.IGent` code-gens of `func`s related to "enum-ish type-defs".
 Most of them expect and assume enum type-defs whose enumerants are ordered in the source such that the numerically smallest values appear first, the largest ones last, with all enumerant `const`s appearing next to each other.

 ## Usage